jedisct1/rsign2/Torgap-made-easy.md

 A "hidden service" is a site you visit or a service you use that uses Tor technology to stay secure and, if the owner wishes, anonymous.

-Tor is well known for its browser described with an analogy this way:
+Tor is well known for its browser described with an analogy this way: <br/>
 "It’s like the Ray-Ban Wayfarer of browsers.
 No one can see what you’re watching.
 And it makes you look cool and enigmatic."
-[Source](https://sidewaysdictionary.com/#/term/tor)
+[Source](https://sidewaysdictionary.com/#/term/tor) <br/>
-But Tor is so [much more](), you have to look into that seperately one day.
+But Tor is so [much more](https://www.torproject.org), you have to look into that seperately one day.

 As an example you could call the hidden service Blockchain Commons [Spotbit]( https://github.com/BlockchainCommons/spotbit), that anonymously services the answer to the question _what the current bitcoin price is_.
 And the service answers (not surprisingly) “the current bitcoin price is Y.”

 ### So what’s the whole point if it does expected things?!

 Sorry, it’s complicated, please hold on.
 What just happened is *a marvelous mix of technologies* we’ve had for some years already.
 We just needed time to put them together the right way.
-The building blocks just need to be assembled in an unprecedented way.
+The building blocks just need to be assembled in an unprecedented way. <br/>
-Features:
+Features: <br/>
 1. Privacy.  the only way to anoymize is via a Tor connection.
 2. Speed.
 Provide information more quickly and at a higher rate due to the use of a local database.
 3. Reliability.
 Aggregrate information, making your data more trustworthy.